alex-yi-writes/LC-SpatialTransformation2021/README.md

 #### FreeSurfer
 - **Step 1**: Register at the [FreeSurfer website](https://surfer.nmr.mgh.harvard.edu/registration.html) to get access to the software.
-- **Step 2**: Follow the download and installation instructions provided after registration.
+- **Step 2**: Follow the download and installation instructions provided after registration (there's a very nice walkthrough video on their page!).
 - **Step 3**: Setup environment (add these lines to your shell profile, or simply execute these lines in your terminal window):
   ```bash
   export FREESURFER_HOME=/path/to/freesurfer